jongseo98/project/README.md

 Prints out-> "Error.
 The occupation does not exist"
 5) If you input genre not in the genre list, ex) “F” 65” “artist” “American”
 Prints out-> "Error.
 The movie genre does not exist"
-6)If you put all inputs are right in form it prints out output as:
+6) If you put all inputs are right in form it prints out output as:

 Input: "" "" "" "Adventure"